facultyai/dash-bootstrap-components/examples/README.md

 julia> include("julia_file_name.jl")
 ```

-Or you can run from any terminal using:
+Or you can run from the terminal using:

 ```
 julia --project=. julia_file_name.jl